 The deeds of land on the north side of Beacon Street from the Boston and Roxbury Mill Corporation included a provision that “the center of the easterly and westerly partition walls of the houses and buildings first erected on the said land shall be placed on the division lines between the granted premises and the adjoining lots, and shall be good and sufficient walls, and the party first building such partition wall, whether the owner of the premises hereby granted or of an adjoining lot, shall be entitled to have and receive from the party using such wall, one half of the actual cost of so much of said wall, including the pile foundations, and stone or brick work, and fences as he shall actually use” (Book 780, p.
 30; 8Jun1860).

-By contrast, although they contained extensive provisions limiting the design of the houses to be built, the deeds of land from the Commonwealth of Massachusetts and from the Roxbury Water Power Company did not mention the party walls.
+By contrast, although they contained extensive provisions limiting the design of the houses to be built, the deeds of land from the Commonwealth of Massachusetts and from the Boston Water Power Company did not mention the party walls.
 This omission was dealt with in several different ways.

 In some cases, when a large tract of lands was acquired, the buyer would include party wall stipulations in the subsequent deeds.
 For example, when William W. Goddard and T. Lawrence Bigelow sold portions of the land on the south side of Beacon they had acquired from the Commonwealth, they included a stipulation in the deed that “this conveyance is made upon the agreement that the grantee, his heirs and assigns, shall drive the piles and lay the stone foundations and erect thereon a brick partition wall of a character suited for and strength sufficient to sustain a dwelling house of the first class such wall to be placed on half on our adjoining land and we for ourselves and our representatives, agree to pay on demand one half of the cost of such wall or the part or parts thereof as we may use when and as we shall use the same, including in such cost one half of the pile and stone foundations” (Book 811, p.
 297; 1Apr1862).